-On February 6, 2019 the Company presented new results on MDNA109 (a precursor to MDNA19 and MDNA11)) and its long acting variants in a podium presentation entitled, "Putting Pedal to the Metal: Combining IL-2 Superkine (MDNA19) with Checkpoint Inhibitors" by Moutih Rafei, PhD, Associate Professor, Department of Pharmacology and Physiology, Université de Montreal at the 5th Annual Immuno-Oncology 360° Meeting in New York, NY.
+On February 6, 2019, the Company presented results on MDNA109 and its long acting variants in a podium presentation entitled, "Putting Pedal to the Metal: Combining IL-2 Superkine (MDNA109) with Checkpoint Inhibitors" by Moutih Rafei, PhD, Associate Professor, Department of Pharmacology and Physiology, Université de Montréal, at the 5th Annual Immuno-Oncology 360° Meeting in New York, NY.

-The results presented demonstrated that MDNA109 (a precursor to MDNA19 and MDNA11)) exhibited 200-fold enhanced affinity toward the CD122 receptor and best-in-class potency toward cancer killing effector T cells.
+The results presented demonstrated that MDNA109 exhibited 1000-fold enhanced affinity toward the CD122 receptor and best-in-class potency toward cancer killing effector T cells.
 When tested in vivo, MDNA109 was not immunogenic and led to potent delay in the growth of pre-established B16F10 melanoma tumors compared to IL-2.
 Likewise, significant delay in the growth of pre-established MC38 and CT-26 colon cancer was observed in syngeneic mice receiving MDNA109, whereas its co-administration with anti-PD1 checkpoint inhibitor eliminated tumors in 90% of MC38 tumor-bearing mice.
 Furthermore, MDNA109 in combination with anti-CTLA-4 antibody, complete responses were observed in a majority of mice in the CT26 model.
 When cured animals were re-challenged on the counter-lateral flank with CT26 tumor cells, tumor growth was blocked at the secondary site clearly suggesting the generation of potent memory responses.
-Additional results on long-acting MDNA109 variants with impaired CD25 binding (MDNA19 and MDNA11) demonstrated abrogation of regulatory T cell activation at therapeutic doses in order to mitigate peripheral side effects, which are dependent on CD25 binding.
+Additional results on long-acting MDNA109 variants with impaired CD25 binding demonstrated abrogation of regulatory T cell activation at therapeutic doses in order to mitigate peripheral side effects, which are dependent on CD25 binding.